Is Your Ex Dodging Child Maintenance By Not Declaring Income?

-UPDATE: The new minister responsible for the Child Maintenance Service is Justin Tomlinson – contact him through his website.
-(It’s a worrying sign that there have been four people responsible since I wrote this post!
+UPDATE: The new minister responsible for the Child Maintenance Service is Will Quince – contact him via email or through his website.
+(It’s a worrying sign that there have been five people responsible since I wrote this post!
 This was written in March 2017 to highlight Gingerbread’s campaign, which is now closed.
 Please address your correspondence to the current minister directly.)

 Is your ex simply not declaring income to avoid child maintenance?
 Are the CMS and HMRC doing everything they can to investigate?

 Probably not.
 There are so many others out there in the same situation who are equally as frustrated as you.
 What can you do?

 Minister Will Quince needs to hear your experiences to see exactly what is happening with child maintenance avoidance.

 Click on this link to go to Gingerbread’s campaign, where you can find a pre-filled letter to help you outline your story with undeclared income and child maintenance dodging.

 I’ve included an edited version of my letter, which I modeled on Gingerbread’s stock letter.
 Hopefully this can show you how you can use their letter to add to your case, if you don’t feel confident about writing.
 It’s heavily edited to remove information that could reveal identities, so bear with me.